3dpose/3D-Multi-Person-Pose/README.md

 ## Citation

-If this work is useful for your research, please cite our paper.
+If this work is useful for your research, please cite the following papers.
 ```
+@article{cheng2022dual,
+  title={Dual networks based 3D Multi-Person Pose Estimation from Monocular Video},
+  author={Cheng, Yu and Wang, Bo and Tan, Robby},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2022},
+  publisher={IEEE}
+}
 @InProceedings{Cheng_2021_CVPR,
     author    = {Cheng, Yu and Wang, Bo and Yang, Bo and Tan, Robby T.},
     title     = {Monocular 3D Multi-Person Pose Estimation by Integrating Top-Down and Bottom-Up Networks},